 The geographical weighting that we pay most attention to though, is the economic exposure of our companies, measured by the origin of revenue.
-This year, Europe increased slightly to become the largest, with a decrease in US exposure now making North America number two on the list.
+This year, North America increased with the new additions, to once more become the largest exposure, with the decrease in UK and Danish exposure now making Europe number two on the list.
 The other entries are broadly unchanged from last year.
 While Smithson only invests in developed markets, some of those companies generate revenue in emerging markets, shown by the EMEA and Latin America lines below.